 1) To note the Panel's Rules of Procedure as set out in the appendix to this report.

 Background Papers and Published Documents

-1) Police Reform and Social Responsibility Act 2011 (published)
+- 1) Police Reform and Social Responsibility Act 2011 (published) - 2) Report to the Police and Crime Panel 19 October 2012 and minutes of that meeting.

 For any enquiries about this report please contact: